 Describe the types of activities and provide examples that demonstrate exposure to unpleasant environmental conditions in the day-to-day activities that are required in the job on a regular basis, e.g., exposure to dirt, chemical substances, grease, extreme temperatures, odours, noise, travel, verbal abuse, body fluid, etc. Indicate the activity as well as the frequency of exposure to undesirable working conditions.

-Types of Activities that Involve Job Related Unpleasant Environmental Conditions Frequency (note definitions below)

-• Occasional Frequent Continuous

-Travel to visit clients Х
+Types of Activities that Involve Job Related Unpleasant Environmental Conditions Frequency (note definitions below) Occasional Frequent Continuous Travel to visit clients and/or industry partners Х loh Eact Shoo + 0 estior naira JOD ract Snee ยนน estioi maire